10 Musicians Who Refused to Let "Weird Al" Yankovic Parody Their Songs

-For the past 40 years, "Weird Al" Yankovic has been churning out hit songs by putting his own, spoofy twist on other chart-toppers to come up with tunes like “Eat It,” “Like a Surgeon,” “White & Nerdy,” and “Amish Paradise.”
+For more than 40 years, "Weird Al" Yankovic has been making hit songs by putting his own, spoofy twist on chart-toppers like “Eat It,” “Like a Surgeon,” “White & Nerdy,” and “Amish Paradise.”
 While the First Amendment and fair use copyright laws mean that Yankovic doesn’t have to get permission from the original recording artists to record a parody song, out of courtesy and respect he always does.
-Which means that he has gotten the occasional “no,” as these nine artists prove.
+Which means that he has gotten the occasional “no,” as these examples prove.

 Weird Al wanted to parody the Wings song “Live and Let Die,” but Paul McCartney turned him down.
 “I wanted to do ‘Chicken Pot Pie,’ and Paul was a good sport,” Yankovic explained.
 “He said, ‘I would love for you to do this, but could you not make it about chicken because I’m a vegetarian.
 I don’t want to condone the eating of animal flesh.’”
 But “It wouldn’t work with ‘Tofu Pot Pie.’"